Reviews You Can Rely On

 No matter how you're using your hammock, comfort is king.
 Why else would you even be tucked in that swath of fabric dangling above the ground if not seeking a relaxed lounge or sleep experience?
 We guarantee you won't be thinking much about a hammock's ease of setup or the killer deal you scored when you bought it if you find yourself tossing and turning at 3 a.m.

 We sat and lay in each day-use hammock and slept overnight in all the backcountry models.
 We added sleeping bags and pads to see how they fit, and even assessed every hammock's capacity to add friends.
 Roomier models tend to deliver better sleep, while many lighter designs sacrifice comfort for a compact size that may feel great in a pack but can significantly impact your sleep quality once in use.
-Among our top considerations for assessing comfort is positioning: how flat can you lie your body inside?
+Among our top comfort considerations is positioning: how flat can you lie inside?
 Also, how much headspace do you have when sitting upright, and what is the overall size and roominess of the design?

 hammock - the guy lines included with the design greatly contribute to the...

 The guy lines included with the design greatly contribute to the spacious interior that is on par with some of the most comfortable designs that we tested.
+Credit: Trish Matheny

 Taller and heavier folks will find larger designs are critical to their comfort, while smaller campers can get away with models with more restrictive dimensions.
 Some hammocks in our lineup are labeled “double,” although none are particularly adequate for two people to sleep in comfortably.
 However, wider models will fit two day-loungers better than a narrower, single hammock might, and can certainly sleep a single person very comfortably.